fsiamp/youtube-text/README.md

 Three videos per page are displayed.

-Users are able to search their favorite text-based videos.<br>
+Users are able to search and view their favorite text-based videos.<br>
 The current web application was written in PHP/HTML

 # Screenshots